flutter/website/src/docs/cookbook/design/package-fonts.md

 ## 2. Add the package and fonts to the app

-Adding the fonts to a package
-involves updating the `pubspec.yaml` in the *app's* root directory.
+Now you can use the fonts in the package by updating the `pubspec.yaml` in the *app's* root directory.

-### Add the package to the project
+### Add the package to the app

 ```yaml
 dependencies: